 "a dazzling display of guitar virtuosity"

-ranges from flat-picked swing, through delicate airy picking and jolly mandolin to some
+"ranges from flat-picked swing, through delicate airy picking and jolly mandolin to some ear-boggling, finger-tangling

 and pluckers but for heart and feet